 We are comparing genomes of different strains of Xcc, X.c. pv. raphani and other X. campestris strains (part of this work was included in Vânia Horta de Passo's PhD thesis completed in 2016/17).

-We are studying recent outbreaks of black rot in different crops in the UK.
+We are studying recent outbreaks of black rot in different crops in the UK - part of this work is funded by the Agriculture and Horticulture Development Board (AHDB).
 An example is an outbreak caused by strains of Xcc race 5 in swede (Brassica napus).
 We are also completing work on the characterisation of strains that caused outbreaks in Mauritius.

 We have developed work on X. campestris from ornamental Brassicaceae in collaboration with Fera.